 However, anal sex can be a very pleasurable experience if it’s done correctly and with someone you’re comfortable with.
-I have had good and bad experiences with anal sex.
-The first time is usually scary, disappointing, and some people many even hate it!
+Personally, I’ve have had good and bad experiences with anal sex.
+The first time is usually scary, disappointing, and some people may even hate it.
 But for me, after trying it again and again, using different methods and techniques, I finally figured out how to have pleasurable anal sex nearly every time.
 Now, anal sex is very satisfying for me!
 This guide will help you understand how to have anal sex the right way – and avoid any awkward, painful, or messy moments!

 Why It’s Pleasurable

-We all know of the wonderful feeling the clitoris can give, but did you know that anal sex can also stimulate it from a different angle and create very intense orgasms too?
+We all know of the wonderful feeling the clitoris can give, but did you know that anal sex can also stimulate it from a different angle and create extremely intense orgasms?

 Anal sex might feel uncomfortable at first because we’re used to the anus being “exit only”.
 You’ll be able to feel it stretching, and it might even make you feel like you have to poop, but if you relax and have your partner take it slow, your anus will get used to the feeling.
 Once you’re used to it, the sex becomes pleasurable and actually exciting.
 I know the excitement my partner feels really turns me on and excites me.
-Mentally, it makes me feel like a sexual adventurer, and really naughty.
-It’s something that started out of my comfort zone and out of the ordinary, but became something fun and satisfying that me and my partner do on a really hot and heavy night.
+Mentally, it makes me feel like a naughty sexual adventurer.
+It’s something that started out of my comfort zone and out of the ordinary but became something fun and satisfying that my partner and I do on a really hot and heavy night.
 Once you get it right, it’s fun!

 Anal sex isn’t something you can just jump into.
 It takes time and trust.
 I’d recommend that both parties should trust one another and feel comfortable together before trying it.

 If it’s your first time having anal sex, it should be approached very slowly.
-Your comfort is important – and you’re going to want to let your partner know how you’re feeling and what to do throughout the process.
+Your comfort is important and you’re going to want to let your partner know how you’re feeling and what to do throughout the process.
 They won’t have a clue to what you’re feeling unless you tell them.
 All they can tell is that it’s tight and it feels good!
-So often, men are unaware of the pain that anal sex can bring.
-By being comfortable with your partner you can tell him to stop, go slower, add more lube, or anything else you’re feeling – so that the experience is positive for you both!
+By being comfortable with your partner you can tell them to stop, go slower, add more lube, or anything else you’re feeling – so that the experience is positive for you both!

 Before You Begin

 Anal sex is very similar to vaginal sex when it comes to pain and possible damage.
 If you were to have vaginal sex without any lubricant, it can create pain and tears.
-The same goes for anal!
-Anal tissue is thinner than vaginal tissue, and is not self-lubricating like the vagina.
-So, it’s important to have a lot of lube, and keep it in arms reach for the whole process.
+The same goes for anal.
+Anal tissue is thinner than vaginal tissue and is not self-lubricating like the vagina, so it’s important to have a lot of lube, and keep it within arms reach for the whole process.
 I prefer a silicone lube because it’s smooth, silky, and long-lasting – while water-based lubes can be thick.
 Many people prefer thickness, so it’s up to your personal preference.
-Just be away that silicone lubes may stain light fabrics and can degrade silicone toys, so always lay down a towel to avoid any mess.
+Just be aware that silicone lubes may stain light fabrics and can degrade silicone toys, so always lay down a towel to avoid any mess.

 Also just like the vagina, the anus stretches out and it goes back to normal.
 By having regular anal play or sex, your body will just learn to be more relaxed and comfortable with the feeling.

-Before diving on in there, you should start with some ‘butt play’.
-Have your partner put a generous amount of lube onto his finger and press his finger against the entrance of your anus and rub gently.
+Before diving in, you should start with some ‘butt play’.
+Have your partner put a generous amount of lube onto their finger and press it against the entrance of your anus and rub gently.

-Next, he should slowly push his finger in.
+Next, they should slowly push their finger in.
 This whole process starts off very slow.
-The woman should relax her sphincter muscle and most importantly breathe!
+The receiver should relax the sphincter muscle and most importantly, not forget to breathe!
 Add more lubricant throughout as needed.
 Slowly taking the finger in and out will “loosen” it up and make it easier to enter later on.
 If the idea of inserting a finger into your anus makes either of you a bit squeamish, try using finger condoms or even a regular condom.
-It’ll take time for your body to get fully ready for insertion of such a large object.
+It’ll take time for your body to get fully ready for the insertion of such a large object.
 It can take several attempts with fingers and toys before the real thing.
-Remember, this process takes time and your comfort is the most important so take it slow – your partner should understand!
+Remember, this process takes time and your comfort is the most important, so take it slow – your partner should understand!

 If you’re feeling nervous about trying anal sex with a partner, then you can test it out on your own before doing it together.
 My comfort level with my partner allowed me to jump right into partner play, but not everyone is lucky enough to have that.
 Masturbation is always a good idea when trying new sexual things because you can learn what you like and what you don’t.
 There are tons of sex toys which are specifically designed for anal play, which is a great way to start.
 Just be careful you don’t get anything too crazy, textured, or big.
 Stick with beginners toys.
 I’d recommend something like Tantus’s Flirt Butt Plug.

-A glass of wine – or any sort of alcohol for that matter – may help you loosen up in both a mental and physical sense.
-Be careful not to drink so much that you can’t listen to what your body is telling you though.
+If you’re having a glass of wine to relax, be careful not to drink so much that you can’t listen to what your body is telling you.
 This is especially important during anal sex, where feeling pain could be a signal that something is wrong.
 Once you’re comfortable, beginning foreplay should start the same as any other sexual encounter.
 Have your partner stimulate you and get you aroused before progressing into anal play.
 Apply lube to both your anus and your partner’s finger.
 Gently massage the anus before putting any pressure inward, then when you’re ready, your partner will slowly start to insert it.
 Slowly continue the process fingering her and ensure the whole area is fully lubricated.